ReddishBlue/Starynski-CG3DGP-IndividualHW/README.md

 ## Homework 3:

+Please open **WorkingScene** and run that!
+That includes my work from chapters 5 and 6.
+The lose scene has a sphere and the win scene has a box.
+-worked through chapters 7,8, and 9 in the textbook -the enemies arent shooting bullets nor are they damaging the player or base but its 10:40 right now!!!

 A note on the rigidbodies: the text of the book said to make enemies have Kinematic rigidbodies, however the provided example image for what the components should look like did not have Is Kinematic selected.
 I selected Is Kinematic since we will be scripting out how enemies should move, but that may change later

 ## Homework 2: